placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `logAnalyticsDefinition`

- Log Analytics Workspace configuration (required if you deploy App Insights and are not reusing an existing workspace).
+Log Analytics Workspace configuration.
+Required if deployToggles.logAnalytics is true and resourceIds.logAnalyticsWorkspaceResourceId is empty.

 - Required: No
 - Type: object